 Materials and Methods

-Setting

-The University of Iowa Health Care includes the University of Iowa Hospitals and Clinics and the University of Iowa Carver College of Medicine.
-The University of Iowa Hospitals and Clinics, the only academic medical center in Iowa, is a comprehensive healthcare center with 889 beds.
-In fiscal year 2022, the hospital employed over 11,200 staff members, including more than 1,100 staff physicians and dentists and over 5,100 nursing staff members.

 Study Population

 We invited all 85 respondents who reported having had a positive COVID-19 test to participate in the study, of whom 82 agreed to participate.
 To avoid over-selecting staff from departments with higher representation in the screening survey, we weighted the respondents who did not report prior positive COVID-19 tests by department and then randomly selected 370 additional employees, 220 of whom agreed to participate (See Supplemental Figure 1).